jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-17-particles-online-editor-for-sparks-js.markdown

 helps us reduces this issue.
 * in our case we use [bitly](https://bitly.com/)
 * html5 is all its power
+* all is static files
+* no specific server to run, no need to admin, no risk to go offline
+* oh and by the way im not even paying to host this application.
+* the web is becoming something real nice :)
 * all works in the browser, no server required, no server which can go offline
-* lower the barrier of entry
+* lower the barrier of entry on sparks.js three.js particles
 * some examples
   * ok but which one ?
   * in iframe ?